lifewinning/lifewinning/resume.md

 ##### Adjunct, The New School | 2021

-Instructor on "Internet Geographies" at Eugene Lang, to be taught during January term.
+Instructor on "Internet Geographies" at Eugene Lang, January winter term.

-##### Adjunct, Cooper Union | 2018-present
+##### Adjunct, Cooper Union | 2018-2019

 Co-instructor of a course on Machine Learning And Art, cross-listed in the art and engineering departments, taught with electrical engineering professor Sam Keene (spring 2018); instructor on Ethics in Computer Science course for the engineering department (fall 2019-foreseeable future).
 Syllabus for 2019 Ethics in Computer Science [here](https://docs.google.com/document/d/1CQB0vVaEVmrNS0ABMXgyq-MK--WwWFBzI03YqNNDlV8/edit?usp=sharing).